You are hereI-829 RFE/Denial? / [HOT] I-829 conditions removal denials

 [HOT] I-829 conditions removal denials

 * Note that it is very important to contact an experienced EB-5 attorney when you receive a RFE on I-829 case and not wait until USCIS actually issues a formal denial notice.
 You need to craft a well-reasoned RFE response with a future action in mind.
-We are well versed in evaluating the likelihood of your denied EB-5 case prevailing in an IJ removal proceedings or a federal court lawsuit and/or advising and representing denied EB-5 investors and their family members in RFE responses, I-829 denials and IJ removal proceedings.
+We are well versed in evaluating the likelihood of your denied EB-5 case prevailing in an IJ removal proceedings and/or advising and representing denied EB-5 investors and their family members in RFE responses, I-829 denials and IJ removal proceedings.

 When it comes to an EB-5 case, even after an EB-5 investor obtains a conditional green card status, he or she has to be concerned about the possibility of I-829 denial, and there are too many key issues on which clear and practical guidelines or positions from USCIS are lacking, thereby not only impeding the growth of the EB-5 Program but causing many administrative and federal court lawsuits.
 In addition, USCIS has created additional immigration risks by its failure to clearly and reasonably define "material changes" AFTER I-526 approval which increases the immigration risks of EB-5 investors.
 Right now, many types of changes AFTER I-526 petition approval can be deemed by USCIS to amount to "material change" and therefore lead to a denial of I-829.